Introducing Dr. Rachel Duncan

 variety of muscles.
 However try to avoid running on hard ground or bitumen surfaces, it predispose us to

-If you want to run but you can’t get outside, or like me defeated by the cold, a treadmill is a good alternative, as long as you
+If you want to run but you can’t get outside, or like me defeated by the cold, a treadmill is a good alternative

-utilise an incline—changes of just 1' helps, aim for 5' to better mimic running outdoors… this will create that increase of air resistance.
+utilise an incline—changes of just 1' helps, aim for 5' to better mimic running outdoors… this will create an increase of air resistance.

 vary speed and incline—this is to avoid that same repetitious motion…. great for balance and strength.